-Alejandra Galvan is a civil litigation associate who focuses her practice on representing and protecting the constitutional rights of Texas landowners facing eminent-domain lawsuits.
-She started with the firm as a law clerk in 2019.
+Alejandra Galvan focuses her practice on representing and protecting the constitutional rights of Texas landowners facing eminent-domain lawsuits.

-A native Texan, Alejandra grew up on a small ranch in Waxahachie.
+Alejandra grew up on a ranch in Waxahachie, Texas and learned the value of hard work through the early morning routines required to care for livestock.
+Growing up on a ranch shaped her work ethic and has benefited her in her practice of law.
 She earned her law degree from the University of Houston Law Center in 2020.
-During her time at the Law Center, Alejandra became the Student Bar Association President, Chair of the American Bar Association’s Minority Caucus, and clerked with the 190th Judicial District Court.
-She graduated with honors from Sam Houston State University in 2017 with a B.A. in Political Science.
-During her undergraduate career, Alejandra was President of the Center for Law, Engagement, and Politics, and was a founding member of Sam Houston’s moot court team.
-Before starting law school, Alejandra worked for Senator Kolkhorst at the Texas Capital and gained experience at the Walker County District Attorney’s Office.
+During her time at the Law Center, Alejandra was elected as the Student Bar Association’s President, was elected as the Chair of the American Bar Association’s Minority Caucus, and clerked with the 190th Judicial District Court.
+Before law school, she graduated with honors from Sam Houston State University in 2017.
+During her undergraduate career, Alejandra was appointed as President of the Center for Law, Engagement, and Politics, and was a founding member of Sam Houston’s moot court team.
+Alejandra also worked for Senator Kolkhorst at the Texas Capital where she was exposed to the legislative side of eminent domain.
+Alejandra also gained experience at the Walker County District Attorney’s Office.

 As an attorney, Alejandra has had the opportunity to defend landowners across the state of Texas.
 Alejandra’s cases have involved takings of vacant land, large ranches, residential properties, shopping centers, restaurants, apartment complexes, c-stores, and schools.
 She has defended property owners against various condemning authorities including local municipalities, the Texas Attorney General’s office, counties, pipeline companies, and utility companies.